Posted by Amanda Hu | Last updated: October 12, 2019

 VLC MP4 Player Alternative - 5KPlayer

 You can leave the MP4 playback problem to the professional MP4 player - 5KPlayer, which supports tons of A/V formats like h264, h265, VP8, VP9, Xvid and it is able to play incomplete, unfinished, damaged videos or an unknown format in its raw form.
-It is one of the best solutions to VLC not playing MP4.
+It is one of the best solutions to VLC not playing MP4 problem as of now.
 5KPlayer also outshines other MP4 players in image rendering ability with 4K/8K video support.
 Other file formats like FLV, WMV, MKV are also supported by 5KPlayer.
 To solve mixed VLC problems like VLC not working, VLC H265 4K playback problems, you can refer to the links accordingly.

 Copyright © 2019 DearMob, Inc. All Rights Reserved.